Formalization of the generalized Pareto principle and structural typicality of the 20/80-rule: Formalization

+The preliminary naive definition \eqref{eq:generalprincipleunion} allows us to choose an arbitrary countable disjoint union of intervals of total length $p$.
+However, this definition turns out to be too permissive and trivializes the existence of the generalized principle.
 Before the proof, intuitively, definition \eqref{eq:generalprincipleunion} allows us to choose any regions of values of $\ell$ to contribute to the generalized principle.
-Even if choosing specific parts of a distribution may seem arbitrary, this allows us to pick the most unequal combinations of inputs/outputs from the original distribution, which is at the heart of studying the imbalance predicted by the (generalized) Pareto principle.
-We formalize this intuition with the construction of a decreasing rearrangement for the gain density, and prove in Appendix \ref{app:rearrangementsproof} the following theorem: \begin{theorem} For a gain density $\ell \in L^1([0,1])$, allowing the generalized Pareto principle to be satisfied over any countable disjoint union of intervals $\bigcup_{j \in \J} I_j, \ \forall \ j \ I_j \subset [0,1]$, is equivalent to fixing an interval of integration of length $\sum_j \mu(I_j)$ and allowing arbitrary rearrangements of $\ell$ into some $\ell^*$, which is equimeasurable with $\ell$.
+Even if choosing specific parts of a distribution may seem arbitrary, this would allow us to pick the most unequal combinations of inputs/outputs from the original distribution, which is at the heart of studying the imbalance predicted by the (generalized) Pareto principle.
+We formalize this intuition with the construction of a decreasing rearrangement for the gain density, resulting in the following theorem, the proof of which can be found from Appendix~\ref{app:rearrangementsproof}: \begin{theorem} For a gain density $\ell \in L^1([0,1])$, allowing the generalized Pareto principle to be satisfied over any countable disjoint union of intervals $\bigcup_{j \in \J} I_j, \ \forall \ j \ I_j \subset [0,1]$, is equivalent to fixing an interval of integration of length $\sum_j \mu(I_j)$ and allowing arbitrary rearrangements of $\ell$ into some $\ell^*$, which is equimeasurable with $\ell$.
 This also results in the rearranged gain function $\L^*$. \\

 With such rearrangements allowed, the minimal $p$ for satisfying the generalized principle is obtained by integrating $\ell^*$ on an interval $[0,p^*]$ such that $\L^*(p^*) = 1- p^*$.
 By symmetry, the maximal value of $p$ satisfying the generalized principle is $1 - p^*$. \\